 When people hear about left-turn accidents, it is almost automatically assumed that the left-turning driver caused the accident.
 In many cases, this is true, but not always.
 If you have been in a car accident that you believe someone else caused, but you were turning left at the time of the crash, it is absolutely essential that you hire an experienced car accident lawyer to protect your rights and fight for the compensation you deserve.

-Here’s how to protect yourself after a left turn accident, and improve your chances of winning the case:
+Here’s how to protect yourself after a left turn accident case, and improve your chances of winning the left turn car accident case:

 Call 911

 It’s important that you call 911 as soon as possible to make sure that you get the medical care you need, but this isn’t the only reason to call.
-It’s also beneficial so that you can convey the facts of the accident to the attending police officer, who can then disseminate this information in their accident report.
+It’s also beneficial for accurately documenting auto accident cases, especially those involving left turn accidents or right turn accidents, where proving fault can be complicated.
+The attending police officer can document details of the car crash, including traffic signals, the right of way rules, and the actions of the driver making the turn, in their official car accident report.

 Gather Evidence